ssapra/docs-ops-manager/README.md

 | `2.1` | Ops Manager v2.1  | https://docs.pivotal.io/platform/ops-manager/2-1/index.html |
 | `2.0` | Ops Manager v2.0  | https://docs.pivotal.io/platform/ops-manager/2-0/index.html |

-**master**: The `master` branch is used to publish the pre-release v2.10 site.
-Create pull requests on `master` to contribute or correct technical inaccuracies in the Ops Manager v2.10 documentation.
+**master**: The `master` branch is used to publish the pre-release v2.11 site.
+Create pull requests on `master` to contribute or correct technical inaccuracies in the Ops Manager v2.11 documentation.

+**2.10**: The `2.10` branch is used to publish the v2.10 site.
+Create pull requests on `2.10` to contribute or correct technical inaccuracies in the Ops Manager v2.10 documentation.

 **2.9**: The `2.9` branch is used to publish the v2.9 site.
 Create pull requests on `2.9` to contribute or correct technical inaccuracies in the Ops Manager v2.9 documentation.